andys8/elm-tooling-talk/PITCHME.md

 ## Elm Format

-> `elm-format` formats Elm source code according to a standard set of rules.
+> `elm-format` formats source code according to a standard set of rules.

 +++
 Unformatted